 Update May 9: added the news that Boeing was aware of the failure of the ‘AOA Disagree alert’ signal in the cockpit if the airline did not purchase the ‘AOA indications’ option.

 Update June 7: Boeing wanted to wait three years to fix safety alert on 737 Max (LA Times)

 Boeing made many mistakes during the design process of the Boeing 737 MAX series aircraft.
 The MAX series is the successor of the NG (Next Generation) series of Boeing 737.

-As a result of these mistakes two brandnew Boeing 737 MAX aircraft crashed in the same phase of the flight under similar conditions killing 346 people.
+As a result of these mistakes and neglect two brandnew Boeing 737 MAX aircraft crashed in the same phase of the flight under similar conditions killing 346 people.
 The Boeing Company issued an apology and, for the first time, acknowledged its automatic flight control system (Maneuver Characteristics Augmentation System or MCAS) played a role in the two plane crashes.

 This Seattle Times article explains very well why Boeing decided to upgrade an old airframe.

 MCAS is software running on the Flight Control Computer (FCC).
 A Boeing 737 has two FCC’s made by Collins.
 Each FCC receives input from a single AOA-sensor.

 Boeing in a press release stated

 A pitch augmentation control law (MCAS) was implemented on the 737 MAX to improve aircraft handling characteristics and decrease pitch-up tendency at elevated angles of attack.
 It was put through flight testing as part of the certification process prior to the airplane entering service.
 MCAS does not control the airplane in normal flight; it improves the behavior of the airplane in a non-normal part of the operating envelope.